-For this Calcium Calculator™ Mobile App, I led UX research and concept development on a health promotion team at BC Dairy Association, translating user insights into a clear, evidence-based product direction.
-I also served as project manager, leading the partnership with Tactica and guiding UI design execution to ensure alignment with user needs, interaction goals, and overall product vision.
+For the Calcium Calculator™ Mobile App, I led UX research and concept development on a health promotion team at BC Dairy Association, translating user insights into a clear, evidence-based product direction.

 Problem